code-not-found/code-not-found.github.io/_posts/cxf/2014-09-21-jaxws-cxf-log-request-response-soap-messages-logback.md

 Activating the interceptors at provider(server) side will be done using the `LoggingFeature` that is supplied with the CXF framework.

-First an instance of the abstract `LoggingFeature` class is created with the `prettyLogging` set to true in order to enable pretty printing of the SOAP messages.
+First, an instance of the abstract `LoggingFeature` class is created with the `prettyLogging` set to true in order to enable pretty printing of the SOAP messages.
 As with the interceptors, the feature is added to the CXF bus in order to activate them as shown below.

 > Note that features can be added to a client, server or a bus.